Canon 100D vs Olympus E-PL8

-The Canon EOS 100D (called Canon SL1 in some regions) and the Olympus PEN E-PL8 are two digital cameras that were announced, respectively, in March 2013 and September 2016.
+The Canon EOS 100D (called Canon SL1 in some regions) and the Olympus PEN E-PL8 are two digital cameras that were officially introduced, respectively, in March 2013 and September 2016.
 The 100D is a DSLR, while the E-PL8 is a mirrorless interchangeable lens camera.
 The cameras are based on an APS-C (100D) and a Four Thirds (E-PL8) sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Olympus provides 15.9 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 17.9 megapixels, whereas the Olympus provides 15.9 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 100D vs Olympus E-PL8

 An illustration of the physical size and weight of the Canon 100D and the Olympus E-PL8 is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.